Chapter 3 : News Spreads Faster Than a Snitch

 "And you don't know what Runes has been like lately," she muttered.
 "We're behind the syllabus and we've had to rush through the last three sections."

 "You know, this is why I suggest you all follow me to the other girls' dorm parties," interjected Hannah.
 "You've got to loosen up.
-We're all smart Ravens, but it's not going to matter we're going to die from deprivation of fun.
+We're all smart Ravens, but it's not going to matter we're going to die from lack of fun.
 Well...
 Oliver will be good for you."
 She waggled her brows.
-"My experience with those vocal blokes like him are that they are quite good at maneuvering their hands at — "
+"My experience with vocal blokes like him are that they are quite good at maneuvering their hands at — "

 Hannah was interrupted as Jeremy choked on his food with a squeak and pulled at his collar.
 "I... think I'll head back now," he said, grabbing another croissant, leaving in a deep shade of scarlet.